deskvillage/dannychadburn.github.io/beers-for-ideas.md

 Rather than letting them go to waste, I can send you an idea tailored for your company, in exchange for some delicious craft brews.

-Need an exciting content idea to pitch to a client?
+Need an fresh content idea to pitch to a client?
 Seeking an inventive way of advertising your new product?
 Trying to get your startup in the eyes of potential customers?
 Off to a job interview and want to differentiate yourself?

-You've come to the right place.
+<button class="button">Order an idea today</button>

-## A little more lubrication, a little more action
+## A little more lubrication, a little more traction

-Ideas are delivered in **3 days** and the exchange rate is a one month [flavourly.com Craft Beer Club](https://www.flavourly.com/beer/club/) subscription - **£25** (approx. $36 or €29).
+Ideas are delivered within **72 days** and the exchange rate is **£25** (approx. $36 or €29) - the cost of a one month [flavourly.com Craft Beer Club](https://www.flavourly.com/beer/club/) subscription.

 For that you will get: